 3. Keep track of what you’re spending in a spreadsheet, so you can stay within an allotted budget.

 Don’t count out consignments when shopping for fall fashions on a budget.
 While they may or may not be brand new, they’re brand new to you, regardless.
 With a little imagination, you can exit the store looking like a diva — without having to spend like one.

 1. Look for stains.
 Don’t waste your hard earned money on something that LOOKS like something someone else has already worn.

 2. Keep your eyes peeled for pieces that still have the original price tags on them.

 3. Find out when the store gets their new stash, and set your schedule so you can be one of the first to hit it.
 The early Paris gets the best designer deals.

 Pull out everything you have from the year before and take inventory.
-What can you salvage so that you can save?
+What can you salvage?
 Do you have a skirt you can easily modify to make it more trendy for this year?
 What about your sweaters?
-Can you pair them when new pieces for an easy freshening?
+Can you pair them with new pieces for an easy freshening?

 1. Scarves are a great way to freshen your look each season.
 With their versatility, you can wear them many ways, adapting your look to each new style.